DimKaisaris/Exercises-in-Excel/README.md

 # Exercises-in-Excel

 ## Project Overview
-In this project I am using Excel working on various tasks as:
+In this project, I am using Excel to work on various tasks such as:

 - Control structures in ms excel
 - Descriptive statistics